btafoya/nextbt/20_TESTING_GUIDE.md

 ## Overview

-MantisLite uses Vitest as the testing framework with React Testing Library for component testing and comprehensive test coverage for the MCP integration.
+NextBT uses Vitest as the testing framework with React Testing Library for component testing and comprehensive test coverage for the MCP integration.

 ## Test Structure